 - Color: black

 - Tread design: The beefy treads will dig in well on surfaces no matter if they are hard or soft.
-Going uphill and coming down fast will be easier as these Kenda tires will instill your confidence so that you are in charge always.
+Going uphill and coming down fast will be easier as these 26 inch Kenda tires will instill your confidence so that you are in charge always.

 - Standard rubber compound: Also known as SRC, this compound is found mainly in K-Generation products from the manufacturer.
-It offers the left combination of minimized rolling resistance, long-lasting treads, and durability in a single package that is beneficial for whatever activity you want to use the tire with.
+It offers the left combination of minimized rolling resistance, long-lasting treads, and durability in a single package that is beneficial for whatever activity you want to use the tire for.

 - Wire Bead: A steel wire has been woven thin for this tire so that it can be the attachment interface between the rim and Kenda 816 tire.